+Total remuneration and reward framework

+Component Design Purpose and link to strategy

+Bonus (isn't this same as STI)

-STI: deferral 33% of any STI award is deferred as conditional rights to QBE shares Deferred STI vests in three tranches - 33.33% after one year, second 33.33% after two years and the balance 33.33% after three years, subject to service conditions and malus provisions during the vesting period 'Good leaver' provisions (e.g. retirement, redundancy, ill health, injury) will apply such that deferred awards remain subject to the original vesting conditions Notional dividends accrue during the deferral period STI deferral is subject to malus provisions enabling awards to be either forfeited or reduced at the discretion of the Remuneration Committee Shareholder alignment - senior leaders are exposed to the performance of QBE shares over one and two years Embedding deferral into the one STI plan (rather than operating separate cash and deferred equity plans) simplifies the remuneration structure The malus provisions reflect best practice and the APRA prudential standard on governance (CPS 510) Bonus Cash award for delivering short-term performance over a 12 month period based on specific country targets, and PMP objectives Delivered as a cash payment in March Participation is limited to employees at levels 4, 5 and 6 All eligible participants have at least 20% of their incentive based on a balanced scorecard of financial and nonfinancial KPIs/objectives that is relevant to their role The Bonus rules provide suitable discretion to the Remuneration Committee to adjust any formulaic outcome to ensure Bonus awards appropriately reflect performance Rewards performance over a short-term period - aligned and linked to annual business plans, risk-adjusted financial metrics and PMP objectives Links to performance - achievement of financial targets based on Country performance, giving clear alignment with shareholders The Bonus plan focuses on a mix of financial performance and individual balanced scorecard measures, which considers a broader view of performance and specific strategic priorities.
+- Cash award for delivering short-term performance over a 12-month period based on specific country targets, and PMP objectives - Delivered as a cash payment in March - Participation is limited to employees at levels 4, 5 and 6 - All eligible participants have at least 20% of their incentive based on a balanced scorecard of financial and nonfinancial KPIs/objectives that is relevant to their role - The Bonus rules provide suitable discretion to the Remuneration Committee to adjust any formulaic outcome to ensure Bonus awards appropriately reflect performance

+- Rewards performance over a short-term period - aligned and linked to annual business plans, risk-adjusted financial metrics and PMP objectives - Links to performance achievement of financial targets based on Country performance, giving clear alignment with shareholders - The Bonus plan focuses on a mix of financial performance and individual balanced scorecard measures, which considers a broader view of performance and specific strategic priorities.
 The scorecard is aligned to QBE's business plans and measures objectives in the following categories: value creation, performance, transformation, people and risk management.